AriFordsham/GHCWiki/working-conventions/git/submodules.md

 ### Validation hooks

-There are server-side validation hooks in place to make sure for non-`wip/` branches that `ghc.git` never points to non-existing commits.
+There are server-side validation hooks in place on `git.haskell.org` to make sure for non-`wip/` branches that `ghc.git` never points to non-existing commits.
 Also, as a safe-guard against accidental submodule reference updates, the string `submodule`**\*must occur somewhere in commit messages of commits**\* updating submodule references.
+So just remember that:

+>
+> 1) If you update a submodule pointer,
+> 2) You had to have pushed it upstream already,
+> 3) And you have to say the word 'submodule' in the commit.

 ## Upstream repositories